juju/docs/src/en/charms-storage-k8s.md

 Title: Persistent storage and Kubernetes
-TODO:  Add how to create external storage
-       Write a tutorial or two on using storage
-       How to remove a static volume?
+TODO:  How to remove a static volume?

 # Persistent storage and Kubernetes